 Both programs are virtually the same.
 The similarities between the two include all courses being taught by Legal Studies instructors who hold a Juris Doctor (JD) degree, the same content of courses, equal course requirements, and an identical Bachelor degree awarded in Legal Studies upon graduation.

 The only obvious difference is that the UCF Online program is solely administered online.
-The campus-based/in-person program will have the option of online, face to face, mix-mode, one-day a week Orlando campus evening courses, and courses offered at the Lake Mary/Sanford Campus once a week starting at 6pm.
+The campus-based/in-person program will have the option of online, face to face, mix-mode, one-day a week Orlando campus evening courses.
+Come Fall 2019, the Legal Studies Department will be housed at the UCF Valencia Downtown Campus and courses will be offered there.

 The 3+3 Law School Program is a unique opportunity that UCF has created with two different law schools (FSU Law- in Tallahassee, FL and Touro Law in upstate NY) that allows a student the opportunity to complete 3 years of their undergraduate degree followed directly by 3 years of the traditional law school degree.
 In essence, UCF and the participating law schools have agreed to allow students who partake in this program to complete their undergraduate degree in three, instead of four, in favor of using that extra year to start their first year of law school.
 After a student earns up to 30 credit hours in their first year of law school, UCF will then allow for those credit hours to count towards the 120 credit hours needed to complete the Legal Studies Bachelor’s degree.